uniphil/biscuitsandtea/markdown/remote-command.md

 ```

 ##Usage
-On your remote machine, compile using gcc to somewhere in your PATH:
+On your remote machine, compile using gcc to somewhere in your `PATH`:
 ```bash
 gcc remote_command.c -o /usr/local/bin/remote_command
 ```